Last updated on 2026-03-27

 Program structure

 The Paralegal program at Seneca is structured to provide a comprehensive education over a period of 4 semesters (2 years).
-The program is delivered in-person at the Seneca@York campus, ensuring students receive hands-on experience and direct interaction with faculty and peers.
+The program is delivered in-person, allowing students to engage directly with instructors and peers.
 Key features of the program structure include:

 Featured Experiences